What is pelvic inflammatory disease?

 - Scraping the lining of the uterus (D&C) or taking a tissue sample (biopsy).

-IUD.
+- Inserting an IUD.
 Your risk of infection can be reduced if:

 - You are tested and treated for STIs and bacterial vaginosis (if detected) before IUD insertion.